 Rescued from Moore's Auction, Kill Pen #10 in September 2016, and although we don't know his past, Hersey was well loved at one time.
-A perfect gentle horse gelding who knows how to drive and allows little ones to sit on his back.
+A perfect gentle gelding who knows how to drive and allows little ones to sit on his back.
 He's been struggling with weight issues since he's gotten here but every now and then he gets his favorite treat - a peppermint!
 A little rusty on driving, we have had our trainer here getting him ready to drive once again.
+In the Spring of 2020, Hersey was diagnosed with Cushings Disease and is being treated with western meds and CBD oil.
+It is making a tremendous difference.
+Approximate DOB: 2011

 Rescued in December 2016, at age 1 1/2, Buddy comes from a neglected and Malnourished herd of 12.
-Known as a Dwarf Mini, he stands at 27 inches tall at the age of about 3 years old.
+Known as a Dwarf Mini, he stands at 27 inches tall at the age of about 5 years old.
 So he'll never get any bigger.
 He loves agility and will be trained in the agility course as soon as the arena is ready.
-This friendly little guy loves playing with his herdmates to the point of being the "little brother" that everyone runs from.
-But he's good to his human family and is learning good manners so he can become a therapy horse.
+This friendly little guy loves playing "Boss" with his herd-mates to the point of being the "little brother" that everyone runs from.
+We love to watch him trot proudly, with his tail up head held proud!
+Buddy is also learned his manners so well that he's now a trained therapy horse and has gone to schools and worked in the Equine therapy programs.
+Approximate DOB: Nov 2015

-Born here on the farm on May 11, 2017 Moonpie is a yearling.
-This stunning little filly is so trusting and friendly and has never had to know what fear is - unlike her mother, Luna.
-Moonpie is quite comical and loves to play, explore and is learning her manners this year.
+Born here on the farm on May 11, 2017 Moonpie just celebrated her 4th birthday.
+This stunning little mare is so trusting and friendly and has never had to know what fear is - unlike her mother, Luna.
+Moonpie stands at 40" and is quite comical and loves to play, explore and has learned her manners well.
 She is very eager to please and picks up new lessons easily.
+Being young, sometimes she needs reminders of her manners but that's okay.
 She'll be taught to drive when she's old enough and will also run agility at the shows.
+Moonpie has become "some horse" and has participated in Equine Therapy Programs.

-Blue was just recently rescued by Hidden Pond Horse Rescue when he was at Moore's Kill Pen; and on June 1st 2018, we adopted him through Hidden Pond Equine Rescue after they had him for one day.
-I knew Blue would be "some horse".
-At 8 months old, we are dumbfounded as to why ANYONE would take this horse to a slaughter auction but there he was and here he is now - happily ever after, adding weight, height and muscle and the most mischievous mini-horse I have ever known, adding hours of smiles to our days.
+Blue was rescued from Moore's Kill Pen; and on June 1st 2018, we adopted him through Hidden Pond Equine Rescue after they had him for one day.
+At 7 1/2 months old, we were dumbfounded as to why ANYONE would take this horse to a slaughter auction but there he was and here he is now - happily ever after, added weight, height and muscle and the most mischievous mini-horse I have ever known, adding hours of smiles to our days.
 This little man loves to flip his bowl out of his stall when he's done eating his grain, he loves to lead himself out to the paddock, holding the rope lead in his mouth.
-He loves to hang on to his brother, Buddy's halter, during outdoor play.
+He loves to hang on to his tall brother, Scooter, during outdoor play.
 We are so glad he's with us!
 Here he is, with his mane up in bands to keep cool on a hot summer evening.
+In spring of 2020, Blue developed laminitis from eating too much rich 2nd cut hay.
+He is being treated now with NSAIDS, CBD, and the perfect trims from his farrier.
+He is doing well.

 Lily is the daughter of Callie.
 She was born here on the farm.
 You can read more about her by scrolling down and reading about her birth on the farm on September 5, 2018.
-At present, and at the age of 2 and a half years old she is proving to be a beautiful and gentle mare.
+At present, and at the age of 3 years old she is proving to be a beautiful and gentle mare.
+She's looking more and more like her Mom.
 She is stubborn and sometimes refuses to walk in the barn in the same door she's walked through a hundred times.
 Right now, she's her mother's seeing eyes and hearing ears.
 She waits for her mom before going to the field, she sticks close and will walk by her side.
 Callie doesn't see too well anymore, nor does she hear well.
 Lily is her protector and her eyes and ears.
 We aren't sure what her plans will be for the farm, but she was born here and is here to stay for her lifetime.

 Moonpie was born to Luna on May 11, 2017 here at the farm.
 Another rescue mare in-foal, Luna was 100 days +/- 30 days when we pulled her out of the slaughter pen.
 7 1/2 months later, here is the result of our constant love and care.
 Moonpie was a big girl.
 24" tall and weighing 30 pounds.